-Whether you need a periodic exam and cleaning or a full mouth restoration, Ridgeview is here to make sure dental problems don’t slow you down.
+Whether you need a periodic adult dental exam and cleaning or a full mouth restoration, Ridgeview is here to make sure dental problems don’t slow you down.
 Our accomplished and forward-thinking team delivers the most personalized care experience in Southeastern Wisconsin, making patient education a core part of our practice.
 As a result, in addition to leaving with healthier mouths and cleaner teeth, our patients leave more knowledgeable and more confident for whatever comes next.
 Call us today to set up an appointment.

 If you need treatment that’s outside the scope of our practice, we have a network of specialists to whom we can refer you to.

 Prevention is one of the most critical components of good oral health as an adult.
 In addition to offering a range of preventive dental services, we also help our patients learn and exercise good oral hygiene in a manner specific to their issues so dental challenges don’t get in their way.

 When plaque—the sticky film from food debris, bacteria, and saliva—is not removed, it forms calculus, or tartar, and begins destroying the gums and bone, causing red, swollen, and bleeding gums.
 This condition, called periodontal disease (meaning “around the tooth”), is the number one reason for tooth loss and has been linked to much more serious conditions involving the whole body.
 Since the disease is usually painless in its early stages, four out of five people have some form of periodontal disease and don’t know it.
 We can help you identify and, if necessary, treat gingivitis and periodontal disease before it becomes serious.

 While tooth decay has declined significantly over the years due to new treatments and patient education, teeth are still susceptible to decay, infection, and breakage.
 These events can be demoralizing and even debilitating.
 Ridgeview offers the latest and least invasive treatments to help you restore your teeth back to their normal appearance and function.